-Our board of directors may redeem shares of Carolina Group stock after February 6, 2004 until the 90th day after the disposition of 80% of the assets attributed to the Carolina Group in an amount equal to 120% of the Carolina Group stock's market value or (2) Loews common stock having a value equal to 115% of the Carolina Group stock's market value.
+Our board of directors may, at any time until the 90th day after the disposition of 80% of the assets attributed to the Carolina Group, redeem all outstanding shares of Carolina Group stock for either (1) cash in an amount equal to 120% of the average market price per share of Carolina Group stock or (2) Loews common stock having a value equal to 115% of the ratio of the average market price per share of Carolina Group stock to the average market price per share of Loews common stock.
+In each case, the average market price would be determined over a specific 20 trading day period.
 A decision to redeem the Carolina Group stock could be made at a time when either or both of the Loews common stock and Carolina Group stock may be considered to be overvalued or undervalued.
 In addition, a redemption would preclude holders of Carolina Group stock from retaining their investment in a security intended to reflect separately the economic performance of the Carolina Group.
 It would also give holders of shares of converted Carolina Group stock an amount of consideration that may be less than the amount of consideration a third-party buyer pays or would pay for all or substantially all of the net assets attributed to the Carolina Group.
-For further details, see "Description of Loews Capital Stock - Carolina Group Stock - Redemption" in the accompanying prospectus.
+For further details, see "Description of Loews Capital Stock-Carolina Group Stock-Redemption" in the accompanying prospectus.